sarthak-l/SQL-Covid-Data-Analysis/README.md

 This project aims to provide an in-depth analysis of COVID-19 data using advanced SQL queries.
 The analyses focus on global and country-specific statistics, including case totals, deaths, recoveries, and testing rates.

 ## Files Included
-- **covid_analysis.sql**: Contains SQL queries for extracting comprehensive insights from the COVID-19 dataset.
+- **Covid_Data_analysis.sql**: Contains SQL queries for extracting comprehensive insights from the COVID-19 dataset.
 - **covid_data.csv**: The raw dataset used for the analysis.
 Ensure that this file is imported into your SQL database before running the queries.

 ## SQL Queries Description